 In today’s complicated, dynamic, and diverse world, the more interconnected we appear to become, the more polarized or separated our societies appear to become.
-There are several reasons why investing in intentional Diversity, Equity, and Inclusion (DEI) practices is an imperative move for every business to help business leaders with their efforts to be a more diverse and inclusive workplace, from nurturing a more positive workplace to generating fresh insights.
+There are several reasons why investing in intentional Diversity, Equity, and Inclusion (DEI) practices is an imperative move for every business to help business leaders with their efforts to create a more diverse and inclusive workplace, from nurturing a more positive workplace to generating fresh insights.

 What is Diversity, Equity, and Inclusion (DEI)?

 DEI is an acronym that stands for diversity, equity, and inclusion.
 The presence of differences within a given setting is referred to as diversity.
 The process of ensuring that systems and programs are unbiased, fair, and produce the best possible outcomes for all individuals is known as equity.
-Inclusion is the process of making employees feel like they belong in a workplace.
+Inclusion is making employees feel like they belong in a workplace.

 The Importance of Diversity, Equity, and Inclusion in the Workplace